 The absorption coefficient of a product will determine the amount and quality of absorption.
 Absorption can be applied to fixed wall or ceiling elements, a common example is acoustic ceiling panels.

-Sound that cannot be absorbed through acoustic treatments can be scattered evenly back into the room.
-This spreads the sound more evenly, and maintains a live, vivid sound.
+A sound that cannot be absorbed through acoustic treatments can be scattered evenly back into the room.
+This spreads the sound more evenly and maintains a live, vivid sound.

 Diffusion can be achieved by alternating different depths and shapes of absorptive materials.

-Just like with the arrangement of partitions in space planning, other vertical elements can be used to block the sound transfer in between different spaces, “dampening” the sound.
+Like with the arrangement of partitions in space planning, other vertical elements can block the sound transfer between different spaces, “dampening” the sound.

 This can include the use of sound blocks, vertical ceiling panels, room dividers, or desk screens.